dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Record matcher or binder**:

-    1. If the pattern has positional fields:

-        1. If `v` does not implement the appropriate `Destructure_n_<...>` interface instantiated with type arguments based on the positional fields' static types, then the match fails.
+    1. If `p` has positional fields and `v` has type `dynamic`, then throw a runtime exception if `v` is not an instance of the inferred record type of `p`. *Edge case: Record patterns with positional fields can only match record objects.
+Normally we statically ensure that a record pattern with positional fields can only match a value known to be a record type.
+But `dynamic` evades that check, so check here.
+We only do this if the pattern has positional fields in order to allow record patterns with only named fields to be used to call arbitrary getters on values of type `dynamic`.*

-    2. For each positional and named field `f` in `p`:
+    2. For each positional field `f` in `p`:

-        1. Call the corresponding getter on `v` to get result `r`.
-If `f` is a positional field, then the getter is named `field_n_` where `_n_` is the zero-based index of the positional field, ignoring other named fields.
-If `f` is named, then the getter has the same name as `f`.
+        1. Destructure the corresponding positional field from `v` to get result `r`.
+Match the subpattern of `f` against `r`.
+If the match fails, the record match fails.

+    2. For each named field `f` in `p`:

+        1. Call the getter with the same name as `f` on `v` to get result `r`.
             *If `v` has type `dynamic`, this getter call may throw a NoSuchMethodError, which we allow to propagate instead of treating that as a match failure.*